-An advanced course in the philosophy of St. Thomas Aquinas for those already familiar with his thought, focusing specifically on contemporary interpretations of Aquinas's metaphysics.
-The course will examine five key areas of Thomistic metaphysics: (1) the question of being; (2) the principles of being; (3) being and nature; (4) being and ethics; (5) being and the transcendentals.
+An advanced course on the philosophy of St. Thomas Aquinas for those already familiar with his thought with emphasis on Thomistic metaphysics as the study of being qua being.
+The course will examine six key areas of Thomistic metaphysics: (1) the science of being; (2) the transcendentals as modes of being; (3) the being of nature; (4) causation as the communication of being; (5) God as the source of being; (6) being and the good.
 Antirequisite: the former Philosophy 173.
 Prerequisite: Philosophy 2014.